An Unexpected Health Benefit for Your Infant

 Pediatric Dentistry as the Building Block of Oral Health

 As you can see, breastfeeding can have many amazing benefits for your child’s oral health.
 We know that breastfeeding is a very personal decision, and whether you choose to breastfeed or not, you can always be proactive about your baby’s dental care.
 To build a solid foundation for your child’s oral health, it is important to take them to a pediatric dentist early in life.
 The typical recommendation is that they have their first appointment when the first tooth comes in, or around age one.
-Adventure Dental specializes in full-service dental care for children in a caring, child-friendly environment.
+Adventure Dental and Orthodontics specialize in full-service dental care for children in a caring, child-friendly environment.
 From the moment your child grows their first tooth to when they learn to brush their own teeth and beyond, we will support them every step of the way.
 This will build the foundation for a lifetime of oral health.